bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari3+Chrome for Android18+Android WebView37+Samsung Internet1.0+Opera Mobile10.1+

-[Element/querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector "The querySelector() method of the Element interface returns the first element that is a descendant of the element on which it is invoked that matches the specified group of selectors.")
+[Element/querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector 'The querySelector() method of the Element interface returns the first element that is a descendant of the element on which it is invoked that matches the specified group of selectors.')

 In all current engines.